-Synapsin I (Protein I), a nerve terminal-specific phosphoprotein.
-II.
-Its specific association with synaptic vesicles demonstrated by immunocytochemistry in agarose-embedded synaptosomes.
+Synapsin I (protein I), a nerve terminal-specific phosphoprotein.
+III.
+Its association with synaptic vesicles studied in a highly purified synaptic vesicle preparation.

 - Views Icon Views

 - Search Site

 W B Huttner, W Schiebler, P Greengard, P De Camilli; Synapsin I (protein I), a nerve terminal-specific phosphoprotein.
 III.
 Its association with synaptic vesicles studied in a highly purified synaptic vesicle preparation..
 J Cell Biol 1 May 1983; 96 (5): 1374–1388. doi: https://doi.org/10.1083/jcb.96.5.1374